 If you have an alcohol addiction problem, you may be hesitant to get help.
 That’s normal.
 Many alcoholics come to us doubtful of the effectiveness of our treatment, believing their issues won’t be understood.

 While we’ve found that every person and their addictions are unique, and many with alcohol addictions find comfort in our awareness of their circumstances.
 Our Orange County Drug and Alcohol Rehabs have industry-leading psychiatrists, counselors, therapists, and addiction specialists that have many years of experience.
 Together they have seen thousands of incomparable addiction conditions, becoming ever better

-Sober Partners’ Orange County Rehab Centers are among the best addiction treatment facilities in California.
+Sober Partners’ Alcohol Rehab in Newport Beach is among the best addiction treatment facilities in California.
 When you’re always seconds from the sand, life is better.
 Give us a call or read more to see what our alcohol treatment in Orange County is all about.

 Drinking alcohol is a socially acceptable pastime many Americans engage in occasionally.
 Most of us do it in a social setting with friends and family.
 But for 14.4 million American adults, alcohol is a problematic habit.

 Roughly 7.6 percent of men and 4.1 percent of women ages 18 years or older have an alcohol use disorder (AUD) in the United States, according to statistics by NSDUH.

 Alcohol use disorder, commonly referred to as alcoholism, is a chronic disorder defined by compulsive drinking, loss of alcohol use control, and the presence of alcohol withdrawal syndrome (AWS).

 Even 400,000 or more teenagers have AUD.
 And in colleges, the statistics seem to rise.
 Almost ten percent of college students 18-22 reported heavy drinking in the past month.
 And, over a third of the same population reported binge drinking in the past month.